Chittenden (Vermont Senate district)

-The Chittenden Senate District was one of 13 Vermont Senate districts included in the redistricting and reapportionment plan developed by the Vermont General Assembly.
-After the 2022 Census, it was divided into three districts.
+The Chittenden district was one of 13 Vermont Senate districts included in the redistricting and reapportionment plan developed by the Vermont General Assembly.
+After the 2020 census, it was divided into three districts.

-The Chittenden District included all of Chittenden County except the town of Colchester (which is in the Grand Isle district).
+The Chittenden district included all of Chittenden County except the town of Colchester (which is in the Grand Isle district).

 As of the 2000 census, the state as a whole had a population of 608,827.
-As there are a total of 30 Senators, there were 20,294 residents per senator.
-The Chittenden District had a population of 129,585 in that same census.
+As there are a total of 30 senators, there were 20,294 residents per senator.
+The Chittenden district had a population of 129,585 in that same census.
 The district is apportioned six senators.
 This equals 21,598 residents per senator, 6.42% above the state average.